 - A study using a sample of 1409 rural southern adolescents (851 females and 558 males) aged 11 – 18 years revealed that adolescents in father-absence homes were more likely to report being sexually active compared to adolescents living with their fathers.
 (Source)

 - Being raised by a single mother raises the risk of teen pregnancy, marrying with less than a high school degree, and forming a marriage where both partners have less than a high school degree.
 (Source)

 - For girls, father absence in developed societies is consistently associated with earlier maturation, earlier onset of sexual activity, and earlier first childbirth.
 (Source)

-- For boys, father’s absence is associated with later puberty, later marriage, but earlier reproduction.
+- For boys, the father’s absence is associated with later puberty, later marriage, and earlier reproduction.
 (Source)

 Having a father around seems to provide a protective effect for children against getting into situations that results in promiscuity, poor decision making, and poor outcomes in relationship.
 This is in addition to serving as a role model for what a man should be and how he should care, for young children.